ascholerChemeketa/cs160Reader/_sources/LimitsAndFuture/QuantumComputing.rst

 .. figure:: Images/tut-intro-lightswitcheshandj.png

     `Image by D-Wave Systems <http://www.dwavesys.com/tutorials/background-reading-series/quantum-computing-primer>`__

     Lightswitch optimization problem.
 Each switch can be on (1) or off (-1).
 A score is computed by:

     1. Multiplying each switch by its red or blue multiplier
     2. Multiplying each green or orange circle by the value of the switches it connects
     3. Adding up the value from steps 1 and 2

 Quantum computers are probabilistic - each time you run a simulation of a problem, you get an answer that may be correct.
 "Programming" a quantum computer involves setting up the quantum system so that the correct answer is the one most likely to appear.
 But since there is a chance that any particular run of the system produces an incorrect answer, obtaining confidence in your answer requires running multiple simulations until the pattern of results makes it statistically clear which answer is the correct one.
 But even if the simulation must be run dozens or hundreds of times, it has th potential to be much faster than a classical computer checking trillions of trillions of possible answers.

 This final video is about one of the earliest quantum computations - the factoring of 15 into 3 x 5 and getting the correct answer 48% of the time.
 While that may not sound too impressive, it is the first step on the road that might make cryptography algorithms like RSA easy to crack.
 (Video set to play only a segment from the middle, but feel free to watch the rest.)

-.. youtube:: Yl3o236gdp8?start=249&end=480
+.. youtube:: Yl3o236gdp8
     :height: 315
     :width: 560
+    :start: 249
+    :end: 480